This is the multi-page printable view of this section. Click here to print.

 token: eyJhbGciOiJSUzI1NiI...

-1. Create a Namespace to create a ServiceAccount.
+1. Create the Namespace for the ServiceAccount.
 If it already exists, proceed to the next step.

 Color mode